philobishay/Accelerometer_data/README.md

 # Accelerometer_data
-This Coursera project cleans Samsung accelerometer data
+This Coursera project takes Samsung accelerometer data and combines the testing and training datasets.
+It outputs a summary of means for all "mean" and "std" variables.

 ## Overview
 > This project downloads, unzips, and tidies acceleration and rotational data taken from the Human Activity Recognition Using Smartphones Dataset Version 1.0.